Shoaib-Akther-Asif/Quick-Dish-Detection/docs/index.md

 ---
 layout: page
 title: Home
-permalink: /Food-recognizer/
+permalink: /food-recognizer/
 ---

 # Food_recognizer
-Can classify 25 different types of foods <br/>
+This app can classify 25 different types of foods.
-The types are following: <br/>
+The types are following:
 1. BBQ Ribs
 2. Burger
 3. Cheesecake